Thinking about practising skills for GCSE, why not create some custom starters?

 If I want definitions, characteristics and examples (clarified with the use of non examples), then I could return to the Frayer model.
 (See Frayer Models.)

 Searching for Mathematics Knowledge Organisers, I have come across some resources I wish to explore further, such as the Henry Box School on Knowledge Organisers where the school are sharing Knowledge Organisers for each subject, recognising the support parents can offer.
-On TES, GCSE Maths 1-9 Knowledge Organisers is a (free) set of 50 files, described as “A full set of Knowledge Organisers containing the facts, definitions, formulae etc. that students need to know for the new GCSE Maths specification, broken down into individual units.
-On each Knowledge Organiser, content shaded in grey is for Higher Tier only.
+From the Subjects menu, choose a subject and you will find this includes Knowledge organisers for Year 7 through to Year 11, see Maths for example.